dps923/winter2020/professor.md

 ### Faculty

-For the Winter 2020 term, Professor Peter McIntyre teaches the DPS923 and MAP523 course.
+For the Winter 2020 term, Professor Rania Arbash teaches the DPS923 and MAP523 course.

 Info | Details
 --- | ---